The Ultimate Guide to Health and Wellness Stipends

 Because wellness stipends are taxable income, it’s important to pick a software solution that ensures taxes are accounted for and included in their regular paychecks, so employees don’t get hit with an unexpected tax bill down the line.

 This is different from pre-tax benefits like health insurance premiums or HSA contributions, which are sheltered from taxes under specific guidelines.
+Learn more in our guide to taxable and nontaxable fringe benefits.

-The “de minimis award” rule.
-The IRS defines a “de minimis fringe” award “as any property or service the value of which is (after taking into account the frequency with which similar fringes are provided by the employer to the employer’s employees) so small as to make accounting for it unreasonable or administratively impracticable.”
-Which means a company provided gym membership is taxable, but providing employees a tee-shirt isn’t.
+“Any property or service the value of which is (after taking into account the frequency with which similar fringes are provided by the employer to the employer’s employees) so small as to make accounting for it unreasonable or administratively impracticable.”

-If you’re looking to offer your people a tax-compliant wellness stipend, a stipend reimbursement platform like Compt can help.
+If you’re looking to offer your people a tax-compliant wellness stipend, a stipend reimbursement platform like Compt is an ideal choice.
 With Compt, organizations create and manage every detail of their wellness stipend (or any stipend program).
-Schedule a call with a stipend expert today.

-How to create a wellness stipend [with Compt]
+How to create a wellness stipend with Compt

 With Compt’s intuitive employee stipend software, you can easily automate and streamline the entire process, reducing administrative burden and ensuring a seamless, hassle-free experience for both you and your team.
-Plus, Compt helps you stay compliant with tax regulations, ensuring that stipend payments are handled correctly and efficiently—giving you peace of mind and protecting your business from potential tax liabilities
+Plus, Compt helps you stay compliant with tax regulations, ensuring that stipend payments are handled correctly and efficiently — giving you peace of mind and protecting your business from potential tax liabilities.

 Four steps to setting up a wellness stipend:

-1. Name your stipend and add a description
+1. Name your stipend and add a description.

 how to set up a wellness stipend

-2. Specify stipend amount per employee and timeframe
+2. Specify stipend amount per employee and timeframe.

-Do you want to offer this monthly, or do you prefer to offer it on a quarterly, semi-annual, or annual basis?
+Do you want to offer this monthly, or do you prefer to offer it on a quarterly, semiannual, or annual basis?

-3. Identify which categories the stipend should cover
+3. Identify which categories the stipend should cover.

 If you want to make your monetary investment go even further, consider providing a Lifestyle Spending Account (LSA).
-With an LSA, you can include health and wellness alongside several other categories, giving employees the flexibility to choose benefits that best match their current needs whether that’s health, food, family, pets, student loan repayment, and more.
-By offering a wider variety of spending categories, an LSA empowers employees to direct funds toward the areas that are most important to them, providing the maximum level of personalization and holistic approach to lifestyle benefits and perks.
-Below we cover the other popular stipend categories we see at Compt, and any of those can be combined with a wellness stipend to become a Lifestyle Spending Account (LSA)
+With an LSA, you can include health and wellness alongside several other categories, giving employees the flexibility to choose benefits that best match their current needs — whether that’s health, caregiving, pets, student loan repayment, and more.

 4. Lastly, invite your employees to spend their wellness funds.